Best Moka Pots: Complete Buyer’s Guide

 How to Brew a Moka Pot (Sweet, Not Bitter)

-This method focuses on reducing bitterness by controlling heat and stopping the brew early.
+This method focuses on reducing bitterness by controlling heat and stopping the brew at the right moment.

-1. Preheat water (hot, not boiling).
+1. Preheat water — hot but not boiling.
 Fill the boiler to just below the safety valve.

 2. Add coffee to the basket.
 Level gently.
 Do not tamp.

-4. Brew on medium-low heat with the lid open to monitor the stream.
+4. Brew on medium-low heat with the lid open so you can monitor the stream.

-5. Stop early: remove from heat when the stream turns pale/blond or starts gurgling.
+5. Stop early: remove from heat when the stream turns pale or begins gurgling aggressively.

-6. Cool the base under running water for a few seconds to stop extraction.
+6. Cool the base under cold running water for a few seconds to stop extraction.

-7. Stir the top chamber before serving for even strength.
+7. Stir the top chamber before serving for even strength throughout the cup.

 Milk Drinks & Recipes (Moka Pot “Café Menu”)